-The porosity and permeability maps were created using all publicly available onshore wells.
+The porosity and permeability maps were created using data from all publicly available onshore wells.
 For the selection of data points, a ranking order was used that is based on the analysis type, which is linked to accuracy.
-In order of decreasing accuracy, this is:
+In order of decreasing accuracy, the order is: Porosity:

-Porosity: